 Thus his deeper, more structural question is:

-Are there political–economic systems that can perform this kind of pressure absorption without relying on centralised (un-democratic) authority?
+Are there political–economic systems that can perform this kind of pressure absorption without relying on centralized (un-democratic) authority?

 That naturally led him to compare China with the European Union and the US, before he reached the hardest question of all.